Stress at work: ace stress management in the workplace

 Boundaries to be established can be either physical or mental.

-• Physical boundaries – In the perfect world, one would have own home office, with a fitting desk, comfortable armchair and a fancy whiteboard full of colorful posits.
-But the harsh reality is far from that, with employees living in overcrowded apartments with their families;.
-Having a quiet corner with a curtain or at least a desk that is used in the work only is the perfect way to set this type of boundary, With that all the breaks during work can provide an opportunity to plug-out from work but simply leaving the computer;
+- Physical boundaries – In the perfect world, one would have their own home office, with a fitting desk, comfortable armchair, and a fancy whiteboard full of colorful Post-its.
+But the harsh reality is far from that, with employees living in overcrowded apartments with their families.
+Having a quiet corner with a curtain or at least a desk that is used for work only is the perfect way to set this type of boundary.
+With that, all the breaks during work can provide an opportunity to plug out from work by simply leaving the computer.

-• Mental boundaries – These are harder to establish and require some self-discipline.
-These include plugging off from the work after hours, not responding to the email after hours, and making all the choices that build the work-life balance.
+- Mental boundaries – These are harder to establish and require some self-discipline.
+These include plugging off from work after hours, not responding to emails after hours, and making all the choices that build the work-life balance.

 What the HR department can do:

-The HR team can take an uneasy role of a balance sentinel, being a point of contact when employees’ boundaries are disrespected, or the team leader feels that there is an issue with productivity or contact with the employee.
+The HR team can take on the uneasy role of a balance sentinel, being a point of contact when employees’ boundaries are disrespected or the team leader feels that there is an issue with productivity or contact with the employee.

 Avoid conflict

 Conflict is one of the most destructive forces in the working environment.
-Work is one of the major elements of life, consuming a lot of hours, usually with an enclosed group of people.
+Work is one of the major elements of life, consuming plenty of hours, usually with an enclosed group of people.
 Thus, with the conflict in the team, avoiding the stressor can be extremely complicated, if not impossible.

 According to the CIPD report, 26% of employees and 20% of employers say that the conflict is prominent in their workplace.
 When not managed properly, conflict can result in bullying or mobbing in the workplace.
 This bears serious psychological consequences, as well as a high risk of further consequences, from legal to image ones.

 As an employee, it is reasonable to avoid aggressive and toxic coworkers.
-Also, one can resign from participating in the conversations about sensitive topics, like religion or politics.
+Furthermore, one can resign from participating in the conversations about sensitive topics, like religion or politics.

 One should also get to know about anti-mobbing and anti-discrimination procedures in the company and keep awareness regarding the rights and responsibilities.